Paper mill: 19th century

+By 1800, England alone possessed nearly 400 paper mills.

-An early attempt at a machine to mechanise the process was patented in 1799 by the Frenchman Nicholas Louis Robert; it was not deemed a success.
+An early attempt to mechanize the process was patented in 1799 by the Frenchman Nicholas Louis Robert; it was not deemed a success.
 In 1801, however, the drawings were brought to England by John Gamble and passed on to brothers Henry and Sealy Fourdrinier, who financed the engineer Bryan Donkin to construct the machine.
-Their first successful machine was installed at Frogmore Mill, Hertfordshire, in 1803.
+Their first successful machine was installed at Frogmore Mill in Hertfordshire in 1803.

-In 1809 at Apsley Mill, John Dickinson patented and installed another kind of paper machine.
-Rather than pouring a dilute pulp suspension onto an endlessly revolving flat wire, this machine used a cylinder covered in wire as the mould.
-A cylindrical mould is partially submerged in the vat, containing a pulp suspension, and then, as the mould rotates, the water is sucked through the wire, leaving a thin layer of fibres deposited on the cylinder.
-These cylinder-mould machines, as they are named, were strong competition for Fourdrinier machine makers.
+In 1809, at Apsley Mill, John Dickinson patented and installed another kind of paper machine.
+Rather than pouring a dilute pulp suspension onto an endlessly revolving flat wire, this machine used a wire-covered cylinder as the mould.
+A cylindrical mould is partially submerged in the vat, containing a pulp suspension.
+Then, as the mould rotates, the water is sucked through the wire, leaving a thin layer of fibers deposited on the cylinder.
+These cylinder-mold machines, as they were called, were strong competition for Fourdrinier machine makers.
 They were the type of machine first used by the North American paper industry.
-It is estimated that by 1850 UK paper production had reached 100,000 tons.
-Later developments increased the size and capacity of machines as well as seeking high volume alternative pulp sources from which paper could be reliably produced.
+It is estimated that by 1850, UK paper production had reached 100,000 tons.
+Later developments increased the size and capacity of machines and sought high-volume alternative pulp sources from which paper could be reliably produced.
 Many of the earlier mills were small and had been located in rural areas.
-The movement was to larger mills in, or near, urban areas closer to their suppliers of the raw materials.
-They were often situated near a port where the raw material was brought in by ship and the paper markets.
-By the end of the century there were less than 300 UK paper mills, employing 35,000 people and producing 650,000 tons of paper per year.
+The movement was toward larger mills in or near urban areas, closer to their raw material suppliers.
+They were often situated near a port, where the raw material was brought in by ship, and near paper markets.
+By the end of the century, there were fewer than 300 UK paper mills, employing 35,000 people and producing 650,000 tons of paper per year.

+Growing paper consumption in the eighteenth and nineteenth centuries strained the traditional reliance on linen and cotton rags.
+Rising worldwide demand made rags scarcer and more expensive, encouraging papermakers to seek cheaper and more abundant alternatives.
+Wood pulp became increasingly important after groundwood pulp was first made in Germany in 1840, though the process did not come into extensive use until about 1870.

+Another industrial improvement was the development of the conical refiner, also called the Jordan refiner.
+Patented in the United States in 1858 by Joseph Jordan Jr. and Thomas Eustice, the machine used a conical grinder and outer shell to reduce and size paper pulp.
+Refiners did not immediately eliminate beaters, especially for rag papers, but conical and disc refiners later largely replaced beaters in stock-preparation systems because they were more compact and efficient for comparable production.